Latin American and Caribbean Studies (BA)

 Program Description

-The major and minor in Latin American and Caribbean studies allow students to design an interdisciplinary course of study around their interest in the region, drawing on a range of fields including politics, history, literature, anthropology, social and cultural analysis, art history, and more.
-The College of Arts and Science boasts a distinguished, dynamic faculty in Latin American and Caribbean studies, with leading scholars of the Caribbean, Central America, the Andes, and Latinx studies.
-The program encourages students to study away at NYU Buenos Aires, where a range of courses has been developed for majors and minors, and equally encourages them to experience New York City as an eminently Latinx metropolis.
-NYU also boasts rare and innovative programs in the study of Haitian Kreyol and of Quechua.
+The major in Latin American and Caribbean studies allows students to design an interdisciplinary course of study around their interest in the region, drawing on a range of fields including politics, history, literature, anthropology, social and cultural analysis, art history, and more.
+The College of Arts and Science boasts a distinguished, dynamic faculty in Latin American and Caribbean studies.
+The program encourages students to study away at NYU Buenos Aires where a range of courses has been developed for majors, and equally encourages them to experience New York City as an eminently Latin American, Caribbean, and Latinx metropolis.
+NYU also boasts rare and innovative programs in the study of Haitian Creole and of Quechua.
 Students benefit from the ample programming and resources of NYU’s Center for Latin American and Caribbean Studies (CLACS, as.nyu.edu/clacs) and the vast resources related to the region in the city.
-The undergraduate major and minor are offered jointly by the Department of Spanish and Portuguese Languages and Literatures and the Center for Latin American and Caribbean Studies.
-They are administered by the Department of Spanish and Portuguese Languages and Literatures.
+The undergraduate major is offered jointly by the Department of Spanish and Portuguese and the Center for Latin American and Caribbean Studies, and is administered by the Department of Spanish and Portuguese.

 Honors Program